Decompositions of finite high-dimensional random arrays: Introduction

 \end{thm} An immediate consequence\footnote{This fact can also be proved using an ultraproduct argument but, of course, this sort of reasoning is not effective.} of Theorem \ref{t1.4} is that every, not too large, subarray of a finite, finite-valued, approximately spreadable random array is ``almost extendable" to an infinite spreadable random array.

 Closely related to Theorem \ref{t1.4} is the following theorem. \begin{thm} Let the parameters $d,m,k,\ee$ be as in Theorem \emph{\ref{t1.4}}, and let the constant $C=C(d,m,k,\ee)$ be as in \emph{\eqref{e1.4}}.
-Also let $n\meg C$ be an integer, let $\mathcal{X}$ be a set with $|\mathcal{X}|=m$, and let $\bbx=\langle X_s:s\in {[n]\choose d}\rangle$ be an $\mathcal{X}$-valued, $(1/C)$-spreadable, $d$-dimensional random array on~$[n]$.
+Also let $n\meg C$ be an integer, let $\mathcal{X}$ be a set with $|\mathcal{X}|=m$, and let $\bbx=\langle X_s:s\in \binom{[n]}{d}\rangle$ be an $\mathcal{X}$-valued, $(1/C)$-spreadable, $d$-dimensional random array on~$[n]$.
 Then there exists a Borel measurable function $f\colon [0,1]^{d+1}\to \mathcal{X}$ with the following property.
-Let $\bbx_f=\langle X^f_s:s\in {\nn\choose d}\rangle$ be the $\mathcal{X}$-valued, spreadable, $d$-dimensional random array on $\nn$ defined by setting for every $s=\{ i_1<\cdots<i_d\}\in {\nn\choose d}$,
+Let $\bbx_f=\langle X^f_s:s\in \binom{\nn}{d}\rangle$ be the $\mathcal{X}$-valued, spreadable, $d$-dimensional random array on $\nn$ defined by setting for every $s=\{ i_1<\cdots<i_d\}\in \binom{\nn}{d}$

-where $(\zeta,\xi_1,\dots)$ are i.i.d. random variables uniformly distributed in~$[0,1]$.
+where $(\zeta,\xi_1,\dots)$ are i.i.d. random variables uniformly distributed on~$[0,1]$.
 Then, for every subset $L$ of $[n]$ with $|L|=k$, denoting by $P_L$ and $Q_L$ the laws of the subarrays of $\bbx$ and $\bbx_f$ determined by $L$ respectively, we have $\rho_{\mathrm{TV}}(P_L,Q_L)\mik \ee$. \end{thm} Theorem \ref{t1.5} is akin to the Aldous--Hoover--Kallenberg representation theorem.
-The main difference is that in Theorem \ref{t1.5} the number of variables which are needed in order to represent the random array $\bbx$ is $d+1$, while the corresponding number of variables required by the Aldous--Hoover--Kallenberg theorem is $2^d$.
-This particular information is a genuinely finitary phenomenon, and it is important for the results related to concentration which are presented in Section \ref{app}.
+The main difference is that in Theorem \ref{t1.5} the number of variables that are needed in order to represent the random array $\bbx$ is $d+1$, while the corresponding number of variables required by the Aldous--Hoover--Kallenberg theorem is $2^d$.
+This particular information is a genuinely finitary phenomenon that should be understood better and investigated~further. \begin{rem} In Section \ref{app}, we shall apply Theorem \ref{t1.4} to obtain a distributional characterization of a class of approximately spreadable random arrays for which we can have a robust theory of ``conditional concentration"\!; this class was isolated in our companion paper \cite{DTV23}, where we also refer the reader for a more complete discussion and several applications to combinatorics.

+This characterization---presented as Proposition \ref{app-p.3} in Section \ref{app}---identifies the aforementioned class of random arrays as those whose distribution can be written as a mixture of the form \eqref{e1.3}, where for ``almost every" $j\in J$ and every $a \in \mathcal{X}$, the function $h^a_j$ is box uniform in the sense of Gowers~\cite{Go07}.
+This result provides us with a canonical way for constructing random arrays for which the concentration estimates obtained in \cite{DTV23} can be readily applied, and at the same time, it places Theorem \ref{t1.4} and its applications in a broader conceptual framework.
+It is also worth pointing out that box norms also play an important role in the proofs of Theorems \ref{t1.4} and \ref{t1.5}---see Section \ref{sec3}. \end{rem}